Frequently Asked Questions

 • Q3.
 What is the basic age or health requirement for the participants to be able to dive?

-Usually, the minimum age for the scuba diving is somewhere around 10-12 years for the DSD boat dive at Havelock Island.
-The participants are required to be in good health (no serious respiratory, ear, heart, or other conditions) and physically capable of performing the dive.
+Typically, the minimum requirement of scuba diving is approximately 10-12 years or above for the DSD boat dive in Havelock Island.
+The participants must be physically fit (no severe respiratory, ear, heart, or other health problems) and physically able to make the dive.

 This boat-based diving activity will not exceed a depth of approximately 10-12 meters to individuals who are new to the idea of swimming.
-With that the underwater dive is expected to take about 30-45 minutes, which is comprised of the entire activity, including the briefing, boat ride, equipment fit-out up to approximately 1 to 3 hours depending on the provider.
+That being said, the underwater dive is supposed to last approximately 30-45 mins, which consists of the whole activity, including the briefing, boat ride, and equipment set-up.

 • Q5.
 What gears will be provided by the diving center, and are the instructions provided?